fomightez/jupyter-rise_with-hide_code/README.md

 ## Technical notes:

 Thhe `hide_code` extension was described as compatible with Jupyter-RISE [here](https://github.com/damianavila/RISE/issues/32#issuecomment-493631621).
-And Jupyter-RISE works via BINDER as seen in the OFFICIAL [Binder example for the RISE plugin for presentations [here](https://github.com/binder-examples/jupyter-rise).
+And Jupyter-RISE works via BINDER as can be seen via [the OFFICIAL Binder example for the RISE plugin for presentations](https://github.com/binder-examples/jupyter-rise).
 Although because it has some complex requirements, it was not that easy to add hide-code along with Binder and so it wasn't straighforward for those wishing to explore the use of Jupyter-RISE in conjunction with the `hide-code` extension.
 Now it is.
 Addition and enabling of the hide_code extension for Binder worked out [here](https://github.com/fomightez/jupyter_hide_code).

 -----